Wisconsin Chamber Orchestra: History

-The Wisconsin Chamber Orchestra (WCO) is a professional chamber orchestra in Madison, Wisconsin.
 It was founded in 1960 by Gordon B. Wright.
 Its current conductor, Andrew Sewell, began his tenure with the orchestra in 2000.
-The WCO holds 29 concerts each year, including five concerts in their Masterworks series, youth concerts, holiday concerts, and six free-to-public outdoor Concerts on the Square held on the grounds of the Wisconsin State Capitol.

 The Orchestra was originally established as the Madison Summer Symphony.
-In 1969, David Lewis Crosby become the Orchestra’s director after the Wright’s departure.
-Under Crosby’s direction, the Madison Summer Symphony changed its name to the Wisconsin Chamber Orchestra.
-Crosby inaugurated the popular Concerts on the Square concert series in 1984 and remained the Orchestra’s conductor until his death in 1998.
-Andrew Sewell became the Orchestra’s music director in 2000, a position he has held since.
+In 1969, David Lewis Crosby become the Orchestra's director after the Wright's departure.
+Under Crosby's direction, the Madison Summer Symphony changed its name to the Wisconsin Chamber Orchestra.
+Crosby inaugurated the popular Concerts on the Square concert series in 1984 and remained the Orchestra's conductor until his death in 1998.
+Andrew Sewell became the Orchestra's music director in 2000, a position he has held since.